-The national ambient air quality standards (NAAQS) for particular matter less than 2.5 micrometers (PM{2.5}) have been revised by the EPA since 2006.
-Effective December 15, 2006, the EPA increased the stringency of the PM{2.5} standard by lowering the previous 24 hour standard of 65 μ g/m3 to 35 μ g/m3.
-On December 14, 2012, the EPA further strengthened the PM{2.5} standard by lowering the previous annual standard of 15 μ g/m3 to 12 μ g/m3.
+The national ambient air quality standards (NAAQS) for particular matter less than 2.5 micrometers (PM{2.5}) have been revised by EPA since 2006.
+Effective December 15, 2006, EPA increased the stringency of the PM{2.5} standard by lowering the previous 24-hour standard of 65 μ g/m3 to 35 μ g/m3.
+On December 14, 2012, EPA further strengthened the PM{2.5} standard by lowering the previous annual standard of 15 μ g/m3 to 12 μ g/m3.

-To help states implement the revised standards, the EPA has issued a number of rules related to permitting requirements.
+To help states implement the revised standards, EPA has issued a number of rules related to permitting requirements.
 On May 16, 2008, EPA finalized the rule for governing the implementation of the NSR program for PM{2.5}.
 This rule, effective July 15, 2008, established the significant emission rate (SER) for PM{2.5} and for the PM{2.5} precursors which define the rates at which a net emissions increase will trigger major NSR permitting requirements.
-This rule also included a "grandfathering provision" that allowed the Permittee for federal PSD permits to continue relying upon the PM10 Surrogate Policy.
-On February 11, 2010, EPA published a proposal to repeal the grandfathering provision and an early end to the PM10 Surrogate Policy which occurred in May 2011.
+This rule also included a "grandfathering provision" that allowed the Permittee for federal PSD permits to continue relying upon the PM{10} Surrogate Policy.
+On February 11, 2010, EPA published a proposal to repeal the grandfathering provision and an early end to the PM{10} Surrogate Policy which occurred in May 2011.

 To assist sources and permitting authorities in carrying out the required air quality analysis for PM{2.5} compliance demonstrations, a guidance memorandum entitled "Modeling Procedures for Demonstrating Compliance with PM{2.5} NAAQS" was released on March 23, 2010 (U.S. EPA, 2010c).
 In spring 2010, the National Association of Clean Air Agencies (NACAA) PM{2.5} Modeling Implementation Workgroup was formed at the request of EPA to provide technical recommendations to the agency to aid in further development of PM{2.5} permit modeling guidance.
-A final report from the NACAA PM{2.5} Workgroup was released on January 7, 2011 (NACAA, 2011).
 On March 4, 2013, EPA released the Draft Guidance for PM{2.5} Permit Modeling to the public for consideration, review, and comment (U.S. EPA, 2013b).
+On May 20, 2014, EPA finalized the Guidance for PM{2.5} Permit Modeling (U.S. EPA, 2014b).
+EPA further issued a series of draft guidance documents to address the impacts of emissions from single sources on the secondarily formed PM{2.5} SILs guidance (U.S.EPA, 2018b).
+On April 30, 2019.
+EPA finalized the Modeled Emission Rates for Precursors (MERPs) guidance (U.S.EPA, 2019d).

 The following guidance describes ADEQ's requirements and recommended procedures for $PM{2.5}$ permit modeling.
 Note that a demonstration of compliance with the PM{10} NAAQS will no longer serve as a surrogate for compliance with the $PM{2.5}$ NAAQS.
 Instead, the Permittee must consider $PM{2.5}$ as a criteria pollutant and address it in preparing an application.
-The guidance will be amended based on the EPA's final Guidance for $PM{2.5}$ Permit Modeling.
+The guidance will be amended based on the EPA's guidance documents for $PM{2.5}$ Permit Modeling.